-David Lynch coffee for the enthusiast, a tea light holder with movie scenes from 1912 or jewelry with a movie theme have recently become available on the new website www.dutchmuseumgiftshop.nl.
+David Lynch coffee for the movie enthusiast, a tea light holder with movie scenes from 1912 and jewellery with a movie theme have recently become available on the new website www.dutchmuseumgiftshop.nl.

 The Amsterdam film museum Eye thus kicks off this new web store in which other Dutch museums will soon be taking part.
 Online sales of the often unique and educational products in museum shops are often not high on the priority list of museums, which mainly focus on their core task: managing the collection.
 But just now a webshop can mean extra income.

-The Eye museum store was named one of the 10 best museum shops in the world by The Guardian in 2015, but the webshop did not have a webshop.
+The Eye museum store was named one of the 10 best museum shops in the world by The Guardian in 2015, but the store did not have a webshop.
 Until now.
-All kinds of Eye products, such as t-shirts, jewelery and books with a link to the film world, are available at www.dutchmuseumgiftshop.nl.
+All kinds of Eye products, such as t-shirts, jewellery and books with a link to the film world, are available at www.dutchmuseumgiftshop.nl.